TibixDev/winboat/README.md

 - Make sure you meet the [prerequisites](#prerequisites)
 - Additionally, for development you need to have NodeJS and Go installed on your system
 - Clone the repo (`git clone https://github.com/TibixDev/WinBoat`)
+- Install the dependencies (`npm i`)
+- Build the guest server (`npm run build:gs`)
+- Run the app (`npm run dev`)

+## Desktop Shortcuts

+WinBoat allows you to create Linux desktop shortcuts for your Windows applications with seamless integration:

+1. Launch WinBoat and navigate to the Apps view
+2. Right-click on any Windows application
+3. Select "Create Shortcut" from the context menu
+4. The shortcut will appear in your application menu immediately

+**Seamless Launch Experience:**
+- When you click a shortcut, WinBoat runs in the background (headless mode)
+- Only the Windows application window appears - no WinBoat UI
+- If the Windows container isn't running, it automatically starts and waits for it to be ready
+- The experience feels just like launching a native Linux application

+To remove a shortcut, right-click the app and select "Remove Shortcut".

+## CLI Usage

+WinBoat includes a command-line interface for managing apps:

 ```bash
 # Install an application